Orange Line Brewery Guide: Craft Beer from Malden to Forest Hills

 - The Malden pair is a natural first stop.Idle Hands and Faces are within a few blocks of each other at Malden Center — plan to spend an hour-plus at both before boarding the train south.
 They’re different enough in character that visiting both is worth it.

-- Downtown has two options.Sam Adams Downtown and Democracy Brewing are both short walks from their respective stations — you can do one or both depending on your pace.
+- Downtown has two options within walking distance of each other.Sam Adams Downtown (State St.) and Democracy Brewing (Downtown Crossing) are both short walks from their stations — do one or both depending on your pace.
 If you’re hungry, Democracy’s scratch kitchen is hard to pass up.

 - Combine with the Red Line.
 At Downtown Crossing, the Orange and Red Lines intersect — making it easy to link this route with the Red Line crawl for a full day across both lines.